 Not just Republicans, members of Congress in general.

-That is Obamacare to a T. That is Obamacare too.
+That is Obamacare to a T.

-That that's Congress to a T these days.
+That's Congress to a T these days.

-I hope also the Democrats start asking Hillary some very pointed questions about her version of health reform because making her the nominee or God forbid the president without getting answers to those questions could be very dangerous to your health.
+I hope also the Democrats start asking Hillary some very pointed questions about her version of health reform because making her the nominee or, God forbid, the president, without getting answers to those questions could be very dangerous to your health.

 No kidding.